DeFisch/ZeldaGame/README.md

 - Player Controls
   - "wasd" or arrow keys for movements
   - "z" or "n" for sword attack
-  - "1,2,3,4,5,6" for different weapons (1,2 for arrows, 3,4 for boomerang, 5 for bombs, 6 for flames)
   - Walk through doors using arrow keys to walk through the corresponding rooms
 - Other
   - "q" to quit, "r" to reset the game
   - "h" to go to the inventory
+  - "b" to use an inventory item (arrows, boomerang, bomb, candle/flames)
   - Spacebar to start the game and return to the game from the inventory
   - "p" to pause/unpause
   - "m" to mute/unmute
-- Mouse
+- Controls for Testing
   - Click on doors to move through the corresponding rooms
+  - "1,2,3,4,5,6" for different weapons (1,2 for arrows, 3,4 for boomerang, 5 for bombs, 6 for flames)

-## Updates and Items:
+## Items:
 - Bomb
   - The player starts with eight bombs, and each time a bomb is thrown one bomb is used up.
 When a bomb is picked up after an enemy drop, four bombs are placed in Link's inventory.
 Link can carry no more than eight bombs at a time.
 - Map